On Friday afternoon, October 24th, from 1:30 – 5pm, all libraries will be closed to all for the Inauguration of President Thomas F. Rosenbaum.

 Off campus access to electronic resources (databases, journals, etc.) is now resolved.
 If any problems persist, please email email@example.com

 From the EZID team at the California Digital Library:

 A brief outage is scheduled for Sunday morning, October 12, from 6:30-6:45 am Pacific.

 An additional service interruption is also planned for Saturday evening, October 18, at 20:00 Pacific for a period of up to four hours.
 During this second outage, all EZID and N2T services will be down, except for DOI resolution, which will be unaffected.

-The lists of new books and journals added to the libraries’ collections during the month of June 2014 are now available.
+The lists of new books and journals added to the libraries’ collections during the month of September 2014 are now available.
 This month’s book list includes book cover images for many items, and links to Amazon to allow you to browse the books electronically.
 Please note that we provide no guarantee that Amazon has contracted with the publisher to allow viewers to browse specific books.

 Sherman Fairchild Library, Multimedia Conference Room 328

 The Beckman Room on the ground floor of the Beckman Institute (room 131) is a small museum devoted to the history of chemistry and to the scientific and philanthropic work of Arnold O. Beckman.
 Starting on October 3, the museum will be open to walk-in visitors from 1 to 4 PM on the first Friday of each month.
 The museum is also open by appointment to individuals and groups.

 Please contact the Caltech Archives at archives AT caltech.edu for appointment information.
 More information about the Beckman Room and its displays may be found at http://archives.caltech.edu/about/beckman-room.html.

 Maintenance work has been completed and CaltechAUTHORS is once again available.